pvigier/pvigier.github.io-jekyll/_posts/2018-02-09-dependency-graph.md

 # Some Details on the Code

 The script is pretty simple.
-I use the `re` module of Python to find the `#include`'s in source files.
+I use the `re` module of Python to find the `#include`s in source files.

 Then the scripts creates a graph and uses a port to Python of [graphviz](https://www.graphviz.org/) to draw the graph.
 Graphviz creates very beautiful, this amazing tool is also used, for instance, by Doxygen to generate its diagram.